Kirili4ik/Kirili4ik/README.md

 - Researching and looking forward to using Retrieval-based models 👀

-Previously I was creating👨‍💼 a Pytorch-based DL framework AutoNER at Sberbank.
+Previously I was creating👨‍💼 a Pytorch-based DL framework AutoNER.
 Alongside was the research👨‍🔬 of Active and Meta Learning ([my blogpost📜](https://habr.com/ru/company/sberbank/blog/649609/) on habr).

 In 2021 I graduated👨‍🎓 from [BCs Applied Mathematics and Informatics](https://cs.hse.ru/en/) and now I'm happy to share my experience [leading practical lessons at DL course](https://github.com/Kirili4ik/iad-deep-learning) at the faculty of CS.